kelvinhokk/cordova-plugin-localization-strings/README.md

-# Cordova Localization String Plugin
+# Cordova Localization Strings Plugin

-This plugin helps you to manage string files that you need natively, namely on Localizable.strings and InfoPlist.strings on iOS, and strings.xml on Android.
+This plugin helps you manage string files that you need natively, namely `Localizable.strings` and `InfoPlist.strings` on iOS, and `strings.xml` on Android.

 This plugin also lets you localize your app name on both iOS and Android.